Entrepreneurs’ Relief: qualifying disposals by individuals

 Condition A can be satisfied if throughout part of the period of one year the company was a trading company and throughout the remainder of the period was the holding company of a trading group.

-- For disposals on or after 6 April 2013 Entrepreneurs’ Relief is also available where the “personal company requirement is not met but the shares were acquired by the individual on the exercise of an option granted under the Enterprise Management Initiative (EMI) scheme.
+- For disposals on or after 6 April 2013 Entrepreneurs’ Relief is also available on the disposal of shares in a company where the “personal company” requirement is not met but the shares were acquired by the individual on the exercise of an option granted under the Enterprise Management Initiatives (EMI) scheme.
 See CG64052 for detailed guidance.

-Entrepreneurs’ Relief is also available where the individual carries on business as a member of a partnership.
+Entrepreneurs’ Relief is also available on a material disposal where the individual carries on business as a member of a partnership.
 TCGA92/S169I(8) provides that—

 A partner may therefore be able to claim Entrepreneurs’ Relief on